kevinislinger/Swivo/backend/supabase/DEPLOYMENT.md

 The repository includes a GitHub Actions workflow that automatically deploys changes to your Supabase project when code is pushed to the main branch.

-### Required Secrets
+### Required Secrets and Variables

-To set up the GitHub Actions workflow, you need to add the following secrets to your GitHub repository:
+To set up the GitHub Actions workflow, you need to add the following to your GitHub repository:

+#### Secrets (Repository > Settings > Secrets and variables > Actions > Secrets)

 1. **SUPABASE_ACCESS_TOKEN**: Your Supabase access token
    - Get this from: https://supabase.com/dashboard/account/tokens

+#### Variables (Repository > Settings > Secrets and variables > Actions > Variables)

-2. **SUPABASE_PROJECT_ID**: Your Supabase project reference ID
+1. **SUPABASE_PROJECT_ID**: Your Supabase project reference ID
    - Find this in your project URL: https://app.supabase.com/project/[project-id]
    - Or in the project settings page

-3. **SUPABASE_DB_PASSWORD**: Your database password
-   - This is the password you set when creating your project

-### Adding Secrets to GitHub
+### Adding Secrets and Variables to GitHub

 1. Go to your GitHub repository
 2. Click on "Settings" > "Secrets and variables" > "Actions"
+3. For secrets:
+   - Select the "Secrets" tab
-3. Click "New repository secret"
+   - Click "New repository secret"
-4. Add each of the secrets listed above
+   - Add the secrets listed above
+4. For variables:
+   - Select the "Variables" tab
+   - Click "New repository variable"
+   - Add the variables listed above

 ## Manual Deployment